Alipato at Muog: Release

 The rating would have prohibited future commercial public releases in the Philippines.
-The film would be re-rated as "R-16" after a formal appeal and protests by JL Burgos and various activists at the MTRCB office.
+The film was eventually re-rated as "R-16" on September 5 after a formal appeal and protests by JL Burgos and various activists at the MTRCB office.
 The "X" rating was condemned as censorship.

 Accolades

 The film was given the Special Jury Prize at the awarding ceremony of the 20th Cinemalaya Philippine Independent Film Festival.
+In 2025, the film was nominated for six awards at the 73rd FAMAS Awards: Best Picture, Best Director, Best Screenplay, Best Editing, Best Visual Effects, and Best Sound.
+The film ultimately won the awards for Best Picture as well as Best Director for JL Burgos on August 22, 2025, exactly a year from when the initial "X" rating was given by the MTRCB.